Proportional Selection in Networks: Concluding Discussion

+We introduced the problem of selecting $k$ influential nodes from a network while ensuring proportional representation of different groups implicitly present in it.
+We proposed a general technique of extending a given centrality measure to a proportional node-selection method.

+We observe that all of our proposed solutions enable a significantly more representative selection of nodes compared to the existing \top approach.
+The difference is particularly pronounced for Katz centrality, but even for PageRank we see noticeable improvements across different datasets.
+This effect is especially evident in Euclidean graphs and in the College Football Network, and reinforced by the theoretical analysis.
+While PageRank and Katz centrality are based on a similar idea, they often lead to substantially different outcomes.
+Below we further discuss the differences between the two approaches, and their suitability depending on the application at hand.

+We observe that the straightforward approach of selecting the $k$ nodes with the highest centralities leads to a more proportional representation under PageRank than under Katz centrality.
+This suggests that PageRank is inherently more proportional.
+To some extent, this can be explained by the fact that in PageRank every node distributes its contribution evenly among the centralities of other nodes, leaving no possibility of increasing one's impact.
+In particular, this means that PageRank significantly limits the influence of even the most influential nodes with higher out-degree.
 The strict dampening of influence based on out-degree is often undesirable, making PageRank unsuitable for certain scenarios.
-For example, if we interpret edges as votes, PageRank extends satisfaction approval voting, while Katz follows the logic of approval voting (see \Cref{sec:bipartite}).
+For example, if we interpret edges as votes, we previously noted that PageRank extends satisfaction approval voting, while Katz follows the logic of approval voting.
 In social choice theory, approval voting is often considered the preferable method and is widely used in practice~\citep{av-handbook}.
-This observation is further supported by the first two columns of \Cref{fig:gridpr}, where PageRank tends to select more extremist nodes in the surrounding of the two Gaussians.
+This observation is further supported by \Cref{fig:gridpr}, where we can observe that PageRank tends to select more extremist nodes in the surrounding of the two Gaussians.
 This occurs because these nodes are less ``distracted''---having fewer outgoing edges---making them more likely to be selected.
 In a way the candidates coming from less popular regions of voters preferences are additionally privileged, an arguably very undesired behaviour in election context.
-Additionally, the axiomatic analysis of PageRank per se suggests that it is unsuitable for certain applications ~\citep{WasSki-2023-PageRank}.
-In such applications, our work mitigates the limitations of PageRank by allowing the use of Katz centrality while still providing a method for selecting representative nodes.
+Additionally, the axiomatic analysis of PageRank per se suggests that it is unsuitable for certain applications~\citep{WasSki-2023-PageRank}.
+In such applications, our work mitigates the limitations of PageRank by allowing the use of different centrality measures or machine learning models tailored to the specific application while still providing a method for selecting representative nodes.